Natural Ice Cream

-Natural Ice Cream, d/b/a Naturals, is an Indian ice cream brand owned by Mangalore-based Kamaths Ourtimes Ice Creams Pvt.
+Natural Ice Cream, doing business as Naturals, is an Indian ice cream brand owned by Mumbai-based Kamaths Ourtimes Ice Creams Pvt.
 Ltd. It was founded by Raghunandan Srinivas Kamath who opened its first store at Juhu in Mumbai in 1984.

 The chain recorded a retail turnover of ₹300 crore in the financial year 2020, up from ₹115 crores in 2015.
-The ice creams are manufactured by Kamaths Ourtimes Ice Creams and retailed by its subsidiary company Kamaths Natural Retail Pvt.
+The ice creams are manufactured by Kamaths Ourtimes Ice Creams Pvt.
+Ltd. and retailed by its subsidiary company Kamaths Natural Retail Pvt.
 Ltd.

-The 2017 rebranding effort, which established the ‘Taste the Original’ tagline, was aimed at setting it apart from similar named brands popping up.
+The 2017 rebranding effort, which established the ‘Taste the Original’ tagline, aimed to set it apart from similar named brands popping up.

 Market

-As of April 2022, the chain has 18 directly-owned stores and 119 franchised stores across 11 states.
-The stores are present in the states of Maharashtra, West Bengal, Karnataka, Goa, Telangana, Kerala, Madhya Pradesh, Chhattisgarh, Gujarat, Rajasthan and Delhi NCR.
+As of April 2022, the chain has 18 directly owned stores and 119 franchised stores across 11 states.
+The stores are present in the states of Maharashtra, West Bengal, Karnataka, Goa, Tamil Nadu, Telangana, Kerala, Madhya Pradesh, Chhattisgarh, Gujarat, Rajasthan and Delhi NCR.

 Production and trade

 The brand's only production facility is situated in Charkop, a suburb of Kandivali in Mumbai, India.
-The company supplies to its own stores every day.
+The company supplies to its stores every day.
 The company spends less than 1% of its sales revenues on advertising, relying mainly on word of mouth to attain revenues.

-On completing two years, the brand launched an experiential concept store in Juhu named Naturals Now, which serves freshly churned ice cream straight out of the churner.
+After two years, the brand launched an experiential concept store in Juhu named Naturals Now, which serves freshly churned ice cream straight out of the churner.

 Products

-Starting with around 10 flavours, today Natural Ice Cream has 125 flavour options, of which 20 are offered throughout the year.
+Starting with around 10 flavours, Natural Ice Cream has 125 flavour options, of which 20 are offered throughout the year.
 The set of flavours change according to seasons.
 Some of the seasonal flavors include litchi, fig, jackfruit, Muskmelon and watermelon.
 A custard apple flavor is also purveyed by the brand.